JShorthouse/zombiesurvivalfixes/README.md

 For a full guide, see the old readme.txt

-All that is required to run the gamemode is to place the zombiesurvival directory into your srcds gamemode directory and then start your server with the ``-gamemode zombiesurvival`` flag.
+All that is required to run the gamemode is to place the zombiesurvival directory into your garry's mod server gamemode directory and then start your server with the ``+gamemode zombiesurvival`` flag.
 You can then load any ``zs_*`` map.

 ## License